chas-academy/u00-teorihandboken-khaledsw/JavaScript.md

 Document Object Model (DOM), a set of APIs for controlling HTML and styling information that makes heavy use of the Document object.

 ## JS 1.6 HTTP-requests
 HTTP request is made by a client, to a named host, which is located on a server.
-Often using methods like GET, POST, or PUT
+Often using methods like GET, POST, or PUT.

 ## JS 1.7 Lexical scope
 Lexical scope is the ability for a function scope to access variables from the parent scope.
 JavaScript uses lexical scoping to resolve the variable names when a function is created inside another function.